 - 3.500 MHz displayed, with 1x multiplier set ... for direct hardware mixer use at the displayed frequency.

 14) NEW FEATURE: Fix for RF Atten control affecting audio drive levels

 - Fixed recent “first bug” that incorrectly coupled the RF Atten control to audio drive levels

 - Since the latest Microchip C30 compiler broke backward compatibility with long double global compile switch, we needed to change double variable to long double, and 64-bit double removed from options.

 Version 1.01 (Jan 27, 2011) ...

-1) TX I/Q signal balance adjustments added -- Magnitude and phase correction multipliers were added for transmit-side I and Q signals being delivered to the RF front end.
+1) NEW FEATURE: TX I/Q signal balance adjustments added -- Magnitude and phase correction multipliers were added for transmit-side I and Q signals being delivered to the RF front end.
 These magnitude correction multipliers can also be used to adjust transmit power levels.
 The adjustment procedure for these new "TX Gain I", "TX Gain Q" and "TX Gain X" controls in the User Menu are below...

 a) Place a 50-ohm dummy load on the Cube